 ESC protocols determine how fast the signals can be sent from FC to ESC, which will have some pretty big impact on your quadcopter’s performance.
 The original (oldest) ESC protocol – standard PWM, has delay up to 2ms, while the currently fastest Multishot has reduced latency down to only about 5-25uS.

 Here is a list of current protocols used on quadcopters, from oldest to latest:

 Supports for Active Braking and Hardware PWM

-There are a few key features on an ESC that make them perform great and are worth mentioning.
+There are a few key features in an ESC that make them perform great and are worth mentioning.

 - Damped Light, a.k.a Active Braking – It greatly improves responsiveness

 - Dedicated gate driver – Cheaper ESCs use transistors to drive the FET gates, but using a dedicated gate driver improves active braking effectiveness